SayamAlt/Liver-Cirrhosis-Stage-Prediction/README.md

 ## Objective

-<p>The main target is to predict the stage of the liver cirrhosis disease.
+<p>The primary target is to predict the stage of the liver cirrhosis disease.
 The dataset consists of both numerical as well as categorical features.</p>

-<p>In liver cirrhosis, there are 4 stages which are as follows:</p([
+<p>In liver cirrhosis, there are mainly 4 stages which are as follows:</p([
 ](https://storage.googleapis.com/kaggle-datasets-images/1508604/2492013/6d386c31b15dfe79f78ccb52084e2100/dataset-cover.jpg?t=2021-08-02-15-24-05)<ol>
   <li>Stage 1 : Normal</li>
   <li>Stage 2 : Fatty Liver</li>